slackapi/bolt-js/docs/_basic/authenticating_oauth.md

 });
 ```

 Once you click on the `Add to Slack` button, this will initiate the OAuth process.
 Users will see a green `Allow` button and dialogue of your app asking for permissions.
 Once you click on the `Allow` button, Slack will call your app's redirect URI.
 This will bring you to the `slack/oauth_redirect` endpoint and alert you in your browser to "Open Slack".
-Only after you **Open Slack** will the `fetchInstallation` and `storeInstallation` handlers execute.
+After you **Open Slack** and here on after as your app processes events from Slack, `fetchInstallation` and `storeInstallation` handlers will execute.

 Bolt provides a redirect URI out-of-the-box.
 See the following section, Redirect URI for more details.